Joakimoster/ZZ-fishing-backend-service/README.md

 ## Description
 This repo includes a Java Spring boot application which serves as a backend-api together with PostgreSQL for storing data.
 Swagger UI are available as API-documentation for developers and users.

-React Native will serve as front-end for this application and will be integrated soon.
+React Native will serve as front-end for this application and will be developed in the future.

 ## Technologies
 * Java 17